 Ancestral Technologies & Climate Change

 Ancestral Technologies and Climate ChangePERUVIAN ANDES: Our project combines modern science with traditional knowledge to restore wetlands, peatlands and grasslands of the puna ecosystems in the central Andes.
 Mountain communities needed to make their local source of water more secure as climate change and other factors threatened to dry and degrade high mountain grasslands and wetlands.
 We partnered with the families of Canchayllo and Miraflores (Nor Yauyos Cochas Landscape Reserve) to repair and restore reservoirs, irrigation canals and other water regulating systems originally built by their ancestors as far back as 1,000 AD.
-Reviving their ancestral technologies has improved the availability of local water and has increased livestock and crop productivity.
+Reviving their ancestral technologies has improved the availability of local water and has increased livestock productivity.
 This, in turn, has lead to greater food security and economic benefits.
-The richness and abundance of biodiversity has also improved in the surrounding ecosystem, making the puna, and all who rely on it, more resilient to climate change.
+The richness and abundance of biodiversity has also improved in the surrounding ecosystem, helping to make the puna, and all who rely on it, more resilient to climate change.
 Based on the success of this project, we are replicating it in the Ancash region of Peru and in other mountain sites.
 The formal title of this project: “Implementing robust Ecosystem-based Adaptation measures in the communities of Canchayllo and Miraflores.”
+Our project was selected as one of 10 finalists in the 2017 Solution Search “Farming for Biodiversity” Contest and won in the category of “Water Impact.”
+More info on this award here.

 Project SiteOur project focuses on two communities in the high Andes of Peru: Canchayllo (230 families) and Miraflores (80 families), located in the Nor Yauyos Cochas Landscape Reserve.
 Their livelihoods, food and water security depend on alpine grasslands and wetland areas known as the Puna.
 Given threats from climate change, a healthy puna ecosystem is more important than ever since it plays a critical role in capturing, storing, and regulating mountain water.
 The communities we partnered with raise sheep, cattle and alpaca.
 They also grow several different crops and manage wild vicuña for their highly valuable wool.
 The puna is essential to locals’ well being and to the unique wildlife adapted to the puna, including the locally endangered vicuña.